Flood Advisory issued for Blaine by NWS - NewsBreak

 Flood Advisory issued for Blaine by NWS

-Effective: 2021-08-02 13:27:00 MDT Expires: 2021-08-04 13:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-02 15:13:00 MDT Expires: 2021-08-04 13:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Blaine The National Weather Service in Pocatello has issued a * Flood Advisory for Central Blaine County in central Idaho * Until 745 PM MDT. * At 539 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Bellevue and Gannett.alerts.weather.gov
+Target Area: Blaine The National Weather Service in Pocatello has issued a * Flood Advisory for Central Blaine County in central Idaho * Until 630 PM MDT. * At 427 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Picabo.alerts.weather.gov

 Comments / 0